joshy409/ASCII_Art-Generator/README.md

 # ASCII_Art_Generator using WPF and C#
-ASCII_Art_Generator developed for assessment for 'Intro to C#' course at AIE.
+ASCII_Art_Generator developed for assessment for 'Intro to C#' course at AIE.<br />
-Purpose of the assessment is to demonstrate the level of C# by creating a tool application.
+Purpose of the assessment is to demonstrate the level of C# by creating a tool application.<br />
-Major requirements required I/O file reading and implementing UI using any GUI.
+Major requirements required I/O file reading and implementing UI using any GUI.<br />

-ASCII Art Generator can import any .jpg, .jpeg, .png files in to a ASCII character mapped out to 9 levels of grayscale value.
+ASCII Art Generator can import any .jpg, .jpeg, .png files in to a ASCII character mapped out to 9 levels of grayscale value.<br />
-You can also select different resolution by specififying the pixel per kernal value using the slider.
+You can also select different resolution by specififying the pixel per kernal value using the slider.<br />
-Also, zoom slider and size data is implemented on the right.
+Also, zoom slider and size data is implemented on the right.<br />
-Once you find the ASCII art you want you can also export the art to a .txt file.
+Once you find the ASCII art you want you can also export the art to a .txt file.<br />